Home of the original IBM PC emulator for browsers.

 The Living Computer Museum also fulfills my hope that the achievements of early computer engineers aren’t lost to time.

-Yet it’s almost impossible to square the idea that Paul Allen, after investing so much time, energy, and money in the Living Computer Museum and its people – not to mention his express hope that efforts like his would not be “lost to time” – would have also left instructions that could somehow be interpreted to justify completely shutting down LCM after his death.
+It’s unfortunate that Paul Allen, after investing so much time, energy, and money in the Living Computer Museum and its people – not to mention his express hope that efforts like his would not be “lost to time” – didn’t ensure that the museum would continue after his death.

 It makes sense for some of Paul Allen’s acquisitions, like his recently auctioned art collection, to find their way into new hands after he’s gone.
 Items like artwork are always changing hands.